How long does the BECC programme last? How long will I need to be away from work?

 The BECC programme includes 3 compulsory activities:

 - The kick-off seminar lasts 4 days (in March 2020), and you'll need to add 1 or 2 days for travel.

 - The staff exchange is a minimum of 7 days, and will need to happen before the end of August 2020.

 - You'll need at least 2 hours to write your final report.

-So all in all, plan to be away from your mother organisation for about 12 days.
+So all in all, plan to be away from your mother organisation for about 11 days + travel.

 Keep in mind, though, that BECC is a self-designable process.
 Participants can choose to pursue certain learning paths or research areas over a longer period of time, according to their needs and time capacity.
 The BECC trainers and the ENCC staff will be available to support them.

 What's in it for me?

-Beyond the core training, based on cultural management, soft skills and professional self-development (with a special focus this year on working with very diverse communities and finding a perfect management model for your organisation to do so), one of BECC's specificities is bringing together many diverse profiles.
+Beyond the core training, based on cultural management, soft skills and professional self-development (with a strong focus this year on working with very diverse communities and finding a perfect management model for your organisation to do so), one of BECC's specificities is bringing together many diverse profiles.
 Training with cultural managers, communication officers, programmers, youth workers and others will give you a different perspective on your daily work.
 And beyond the obvious benefit of making professional contacts, many participants forge friendships that last well after the programme.

 You'll come out of the training and exchange with fresh ideas, new perspectives, new contacts for cooperation and new ideas for programmes.
 The hosting part of the staff exchange can also be very interesting for your mother organisation, as it will benefit from an "outside eye" on its activities.